Rates are a subjective thing, especially for a freelance designer.

 - My Own Rates/Recommendations

-Again, a few disclaimers about the tables below:
+A few disclaimers about the tables below:

 - The following pricing does not represent the absolute minimum or maximum price that a freelancer may charge.
 It’s only meant to serve as a guide when determining your own rates.

-- For the Artists Guild column I mostly referred to their regional/local client/mass market suggestions.
+- For the Artists Guild column, I mostly referred to their regional/local client/mass market suggestions.

 - Since none of these comps were “apples to apples” in their original form, I had to do a bit of math and creative averaging for the sake of simplicity.
 For detailed information, I highly suggest downloading the actual Designer Union’s guide or purchasing the Artists Guild Handbook and getting your information directly from the source.